pikp112/Dental_Office_Management/README.md

 a)	If the CLIENT is scheduled for the first time at the dentist he select, a consultation lasting 30 min will be required.
 He will be able to choose to do the consultation on the same day or before the day requested for the appointment.

+b) The CLIENT will receive a confirmation message by email/phone after doing and appointment.

-b)	If the CLIENT is scheduled for the first time at the medical dentist, it is mandatory to complete an OBSERVATION SHEET (it will be completed online, the client will give his consent for the entered data).
+c)	If the CLIENT is scheduled for the first time at the medical dentist, it is mandatory to complete an OBSERVATION SHEET (it will be completed online, the client will give his consent for the entered data).
 If he doesn’t complete the form, he will not be able to schedule.

-c)	The DENTIST can send a message to the CLIENT for a possible postponement / cancellation of the appointment at least 2 hours before the appointment made by the client.
+d)	The DENTIST can send a message to the CLIENT for a possible postponement / cancellation of the appointment at least 2 hours before the appointment made by the client.

-d)	The DENTIST will have a page where he can see the list of clients.
+e)	The DENTIST will have a page where he can see the list of clients.
 It will be able to search for a client by name, filter the list of clients (by age, appointment period, etc.) and sort (by name, age).

-e)	The location on the map of the dentist's office can be viewed according to the customer's selection.
+f)	The location on the map of the dentist's office can be viewed according to the customer's selection.